apollographql/apollo-tooling/packages/apollo/README.md

   --useFlowExactObjects                      Use Flow exact objects for generated types [flow only]

-  --useFlowReadOnlyTypes                     Use Flow read only types for generated types [flow only]
+  --useFlowReadOnlyTypes                     Use read only types for generated types [flow only]. **Deprecated in favor
+                                             of `useReadOnlyTypes`.**

+  --useReadOnlyTypes                         Use read only types for generated types [flow | typescript]

   --watch                                    Watch for file changes and reload codegen